eric-unc/520-compiler/README.md

 * Syntactical/code style changes/cleanup.

 ## Testing
 This project uses JUnit for testing.
 I have my own tests, and some tests added from others.
 There are also "checkpoint" tests, which are given by Professor Prins, which you can see in `Checkpoint1.java` and similar files.
 These checkpoint unit tests however rely on samples that are (as of right now) _only_ saved locally to my computer, as they might reveal too much.
-Without the samples, the checkpoint unit tests will not pass unless the `checkpointtests` environmental variable is set to `false`.
+Without the samples, the checkpoint unit tests will be disabled.

 ## Credits
 * Eric Schneider